MathisBurger/blog/content/posts/005-webflow-and-fake-entrepreneurs.md

 Next comes screen design.
 What pages are needed?
 What content should go where?
 What type of content are we even talking about?
 Which colors and design style suit the brand?
 Should it be modern, retro, minimalistic?
 Every design decision should serve the primary purpose defined earlier.
 And no — a random WordPress template does not fulfill all of your client's needs.
 Sure, templates can work in low-budget scenarios or when a generic solution is acceptable (which might be the case in 1% of all projects).
 But if the goal is to build something purposeful and custom, a template just doesn’t cut it.

 Templates are too generic.
 They’re designed to meet many use cases at once, but not specifically yours.
-And let’s face it—most template-based websites look the same, which makes it hard to stand out from the competition.
+And let’s face it — most template-based websites look the same, which makes it hard to stand out from the competition.
 A better approach?
 Use a framework like Bootstrap as a starting point and customize each component to match the client’s individual needs.
 Use the grid system as your foundation, but then tailor everything to truly serve your client.

 Also, choose a CMS or page builder that allows for custom extensions and plugins.
 Ideally, it should be open-source and self-hostable.
 Why?
 Because your client’s needs will evolve.
 Imagine you build a site for a barbershop.
 Initially, it's just about listing prices and attracting local customers.
 A year later, they want an online booking system.
 Or imagine your current hosting provider becomes insecure or non-compliant with data protection laws.
 In such cases, being able to migrate quickly is essential.
-Tools like Webflow, with their closed ecosystems and vendor lock-in to AWS, can be a serious limitation.
+Tools like [Webflow](https://webflow.com/), with their closed ecosystems and vendor lock-in to AWS, can be a serious limitation.
 A self-hosted, open-source CMS gives you far more flexibility and control.

 Even after the content and layout are finalized, your work isn’t done.
 These days, SEO matters — a lot.
 Ideally, you should consider SEO from the very beginning, even before laying out your first design wireframes.

 And when it's time to buy the domain, make sure the client owns it.
 Have them register the domain in their name and give you access only to the DNS settings — unless you’re explicitly authorized to register domains on someone else's behalf.
 This protects your client from vendor lock-in.
 Clients should stay with your agency because of your excellent service, not because you hold their domain hostage.
 Anything else is just unprofessional.

 Then there's the legal aspect.
 At minimum, every website needs an imprint (Impressum) and a privacy policy.
 Don’t underestimate this.
 ChatGPT can’t reliably write these for you.
-Services like e-recht24.de can help, but in some cases, you’ll need a real legal expert to make sure your site is compliant.
+Services like [e-recht24.de](https://www.e-recht24.de/) can help, but in some cases, you’ll need a real legal expert to make sure your site is compliant.
 It’s always safest to consult a lawyer or someone well-versed in online privacy laws, rather than blindly trusting a generator.

 And no, it’s not enough to just list your cookies in the privacy policy and install a free cookie banner.
 You must ensure that no external resources are loaded before a user gives consent.
 And if they decline, those resources must not be loaded.
 Most cookie plugins don’t handle this properly.

-Here in Germany, there are three key laws you need to be aware of: the european GDPR (DSGVO), the BDSG (Bundesdatenschutzgesetz), and the BFSG (Barrerefreiheiststärkungsgesetz).
+Here in Germany, there are three key laws you need to be aware of: the european GDPR ([DSGVO](https://dsgvo-gesetz.de/)), the BDSG ([Bundesdatenschutzgesetz](https://www.gesetze-im-internet.de/bdsg_2018/)), and the BFSG ([Barrierefreiheitsstärkungsgesetz](https://bfsg-gesetz.de/)).
 Familiarize yourself with them and understand the limitations they impose.

 When you're developing custom software for clients, the standards become even stricter.
 Your software must follow up-to-date security practices.
 That takes professional experience — or at least several years of serious hobby development.
 When I first started out, I lacked that experience, and I built some truly awful apps for other people.
 Thankfully, they’re no longer in use!
 Those applications were completely insecure, poorly architected, and a nightmare to maintain.